Koopman Spectrum Nonlinear Regulators and Efficient Online Learning

+We mention that the Koopman operator over $\mathcal{H}$ may {\em fully represents} the dynamics in the sense that it can reproduce the dynamical system over the state space (i.e., the original space) under certain conditions (see \citet{ishikawa2024koopman} for example on detailed discussions); however, depending on the choice of $\mathcal{H}$, it is often the case that the Koopman operator does not uniquely reproduce the dynamics.
+The extreme case of such an example is the function space of single dimension spanned by a constant function, for which the Koopman operator does not carry any information about the dynamics.
+Even for the cases where the Koopman operator over the chosen space $\mathcal{H}$ only captures {\em partial information} on the dynamics, the spectrum cost is still expected to act as a regularizer of such partial spectral properties of the dynamics. \end{remark}

-Since the domain of the Koopman spectrum cost is a set of linear operators that represents global properties of corresponding dynamical system, it is advantageous to employ this cost $\Lambda$ over sums of single-step costs $c(x)$ when encoding those properties such as stability of the system.
-To illustrate this perspective, we remark the following.
+As also mentioned in Remark \ref{rem:ksc}, the Koopman spectrum cost regularizes certain global properties of the generated dynamical system; as such, it is advantageous to employ this cost $\Lambda$ over sums of single-step costs $c(x)$ that are the objective in MDPs especially when encoding stability of the system for example.
+To illustrate this perspective more, we consider generating a desirable dynamical system (or trajectory) as a solution to some optimization problem.

 Let $\mathcal{X} = \R$, $\upsilon\in(0,1]$, and let $c:\mathcal{X}\rightarrow\R_{\geq0}$ be nonconstant cost function.
 We consider the following loss function for a random dynamical system $\mathcal{F}: \N \times \Omega \times \mathcal{X} \rightarrow \mathcal{X}$: